 Each Hub also vouches for the other Hubs that it subscribes to and creates a network of trust made up of its own list, connected to the lists on those Hubs.

-Each person has one account on Tru and builds a reputation based on what they choose to post and repost on Hubs where they are a member.
+Each account on Tru and builds a reputation based on what they choose to post and repost on Hubs where they are a member.

 Each person builds a personal reputation based on how they behave as a member in forums.

 People who have been asked to leave by multiple Hubs develop a reputation and other Hubs may not allow them to join.